gbv/validation-server/README.md

 }
 ```

-We recommend to use [PM2](https://pm2.keymetrics.io/) to start and update the service:
+We recommend to use [PM2](https://pm2.keymetrics.io/) to start and update the server:

 ```bash
 pm2 start ecosystem.config.json